Axie Infinity Shards Market Cap Reaches $9.12 Million (AXS)

-Axie Infinity Shards (CURRENCY:AXS) traded flat against the dollar during the 1-day period ending at 15:00 PM Eastern on September 8th.
-During the last seven days, Axie Infinity Shards has traded flat against the dollar.
-Axie Infinity Shards has a market cap of $9.12 million and $16.75 million worth of Axie Infinity Shards was traded on exchanges in the last 24 hours.
-One Axie Infinity Shards coin can now be purchased for about $0.15 or 0.00001083 BTC on exchanges.
+Axie Infinity Shards (CURRENCY:AXS) traded flat against the US dollar during the 1 day period ending at 18:00 PM E.T. on September 13th.
+In the last seven days, Axie Infinity Shards has traded flat against the US dollar.
+One Axie Infinity Shards coin can now be purchased for $0.15 or 0.00001083 BTC on popular exchanges.
+Axie Infinity Shards has a total market capitalization of $9.12 million and approximately $16.75 million worth of Axie Infinity Shards was traded on exchanges in the last day.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.